seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-1.md

 ## Exercise 1: Deploy an Azure SQL database

+Azure SQL Database is a fully managed platform as a service (PaaS) database engine that handles most database management functions like upgrading, patching, backups, and monitoring without the need for user intervention.
+Azure SQL Database is always running on the most recent stable version of the SQL Server database engine and a patched operating system, with 99.99% uptime.
 In this exercise, you are going to deploy an Azure SQL database.

 In this exercise, you will: